 Signs of Deficient Stomach Acid

-- Gas, bloating and burping shortly after a meal could be lack of HCl
+- Gas, bloating, and burping shortly after a meal

-- Feeling of fullness or food not digesting
+- The feeling of fullness or food not digesting

-- Heartburn and/or gastric relux (sometimes too much HCl but most often not enough)
+- Heartburn and/or gastric reflux (sometimes too much HCl but most often not enough)

 - Bad breath